 Erb Institute Debuts New Sustainability Case Competition

 The competition aims to recognize and promote the creation of key teaching materials within the global sustainability and social impact topic areas.
 The competition is sponsored by the Erb Institute’s Strategic Advisory Council.
-Winning cases and authors will be recognized by the deans of the Ross School of Business and the School of Natural Resources and Environment in a ceremony to be held on or around Earth Day – April 22, 2013.
+Winning cases and authors will be recognized by the Deans of the Ross School of Business and the School of Natural Resources and Environment in a ceremony to be held on or around Earth Day – April 22, 2014.

-Marie-Lynn Miranda, dean of the School of Natural Resources and Environment, commented, “The Erb Sustainability Case Competition exemplifies the University of Michigan’s commitment to interdisciplinary teaching and research.
+Marie-Lynn Miranda, Dean of the School of Natural Resources and Environment, commented, “The Erb Sustainability Case Competition exemplifies the University of Michigan’s commitment to interdisciplinary teaching and research.
 SNRE is delighted to showcase the commitment of our faculty and students to developing innovative curricula addressing our world’s complex sustainability challenges.”

-Allison Davis-Blake, dean of the Ross School of Business, added, “I’m pleased to recognize the collaborative contributions and excellent teaching cases produced by faculty and students of Ross and the School of Natural Resources and the Environment.
+Allison Davis-Blake, Dean of the Ross School of Business, added, “I’m pleased to recognize the collaborative contributions and excellent teaching cases produced by faculty and students of Ross and the School of Natural Resources and the Environment.
 At the University of Michigan, we’re proud to make our world-leading expertise in sustainable business practices available as curriculum for other schools to adopt.”